-Protestants at the time were turning from theology to history to back up their claims against the Catholic Church, and Philip encouraged Catholic historians like Caesar Baronius to research the history of the church with fairness and accuracy.
-Baronius once said of him: “I love the man especially because he wants the truth and doesn’t permit falsehood of any kind.”
-He also supported Galileo: “The bible teaches the way to go to heaven, not the way the heavens go.”
+In his day Protestants were turning to history to back up their claims against the Catholic Church.
+At the same time Philip encouraged Catholic scholars and historians like Caesar Baronius to look into the history of their church with fairness and accuracy.
+Baronius said of him: “I love the man especially because he wants the truth and doesn’t permit falsehood of any kind.”
+He supported Galileo: “The bible teaches the way to go to heaven, not the way the heavens go.”

 He died in Rome on May 26, 1595, at eighty years of age.

-The great scholar John Henry Newman was attracted to Philip Neri and entered the religious society he founded, the Oratorians.
+The great Christian scholar John Henry Newman, attracted to Philip Neri, entered the religious society he founded, the Oratorians.

-Here’s one of his prayers I like: ” Let me get through today, and I shall not fear tomorrow.”
+Here’s one of his prayers I like: ” Let me get through today, and I won’t worry about tomorrow.”